-Under the direction of Dr. Felipe Montoya, the Las Nubes Project mission is to contribute to community wellbeing in ways that are compatible and conducive to environmental conservation.
+Under the direction of Dr. Felipe Montoya, the Las Nubes Project's mission is to contribute to community wellbeing in ways that are compatible and conducive to environmental conservation.
 Las Nubes does this through faculty and student research, environmental education, and community engagement initiatives.

 Through the Project’s permanent and long-term presence and relationship with local communities and organizations, Las Nubes aims to develop a grounded theory and praxis around the sustainability of healthy and gratifying rural lifeways respectful of, and in harmony with the natural environment.

-We also try and align our work with the 2030 Agenda for Sustainable Development and its Sustainable Development Goals.
+We also try and align all our work with the 2030 Agenda for Sustainable Development and its Sustainable Development Goals.